-- Dual Single-Line Sets on an SLA: The single-line set circuit numbers are XX.XX.01 and XX.XX.02 - Dual DID Trunks on an SLA: The DID trunk circuit numbers are XX.XX.01 and XX.XX.02 - Single-Line Set and DID trunk on an SLA: The single-line set circuit number is XX.XX.01 and the DID trunk is XX.XX.02 - Keyset Only: XX.XX.01 - Keyset with MDPM: The keyset is XX.XX.01 and the MDPM is XX.XX.02 - Keyset with System Serial Port: The keyset is XX.XX.01 and the serial port is XX.XX.02. - Keyset with MDPM and System Serial Port: The keyset is XX.XX.01, the MDPM is XX.XX.02, and the serial port is XX.XX.03.

-18.59 When a DKSC port is changed from single purpose (e.g., Keyset) to multiple purpose (e.g., Keyset with RS232 port), the database will retain all programming for the original single port and it will create new additional station(s) in all other applicable areas of programming.
-The original single port will retain its extension number; the new ports will have extension numbers assigned as you exit from this programming area.

-18.60 If a DKSC port is converted from Keyset to an SLA function, the keyset programming is erased and the two SLA circuits are at default values.

-18.61 If a DKSC port is changed from an SLA function to Keyset with MDPM, the port programming for the SLA circuits is erased and the MDPM is set at default values.
+- Dual Single-Line Sets on an SLA: The single-line set circuit numbers are XX.XX.01 and XX.XX.02 - Dual DID Trunks on an SLA: The DID trunk circuit numbers are XX.XX.01 and XX.XX.02 - Single-Line Set and DID trunk on an SLA: The single-line set circuit number is XX.XX.01 and the DID trunk is XX.XX.02 - Keyset Only: XX.XX.01 - Keyset with MDPM: The keyset is XX.XX.01 and the MDPM is XX.XX.02 - Keyset with System Serial Port: The keyset is XX.XX.01 and the serial port is XX.XX.02. - Keyset with MDPM and System Serial Port: The keyset is XX.XX.01, the MDPM is XX.XX.02, and the serial port is XX.XX.03. - 19.63 When a DKSC or DKSC-16 port is changed from single purpose (e.g., Keyset) to multiple purpose (e.g., Keyset with RS232 port), the database will retain all programming for the original single port and it will create new additional station(s) in all other applicable areas of programming.
+The original single port will retain its extension number; the new ports will have extension numbers assigned as you exit from this programming area. - 19.64 If a DKSC or DKSC-16 port is converted from Keyset to an SLA function, the keyset programming is erased and the two SLA circuits are at default values. - 19.65 If a DKSC or DKSC-16 port is changed from an SLA function to Keyset with MDPM, the port programming for the SLA circuits is erased and the MDPM is set at default values. - 19.66 If a DKSC-16 is changed to a DKSC, the device programming for circuits 1-8 will be preserved, but circuits 9-16 will be unequipped.
+If a DKSC is changed to a DKSC-16, circuits 1-8 will remain unchanged, and any previous programming for circuits 9-16 will be restored (they will be at default if they were never programmed).

-18.62 PORTS: The ports on the board and their current configuration are shown in the Ports list box.
+19.67 PORTS: The ports on the board and their current configuration are shown in the Ports list box.
 To program a port, highlight it in the list box.
 To highlight several ports at once, press and hold the SHIFT key while using the arrow keys to lengthen or shorten the highlighted area; when you change the port type, all highlighted ports will be the same type.

-18.63 PORT TYPES: Select the desired option button to determine the port type for the port that is highlighted in the list box.
+19.68 PORT TYPES: Select the desired option button to determine the port type for the port that is highlighted in the list box.
 The options are as follows:

-- None: To disable the port, select the None option. - Dual Single-Lines: If the port will be used for installing two single-line sets on an SLA, select this option. - Dual DID: If the port will be used for installing two DID trunks on an SLA, select this option. - Single-Line/DID: If the port will be used for installing one single-line set and one DID trunk on an SLA, select this option. - Keyset: This option is selected if the port will be used for installing an Executive or Standard keyset that does not have a DSS/BLF Unit, will not be used as a serial port, and will not have a data device connection.
-(The Executive or Standard keyset may have a PCDPM that is used only for off-hook voice announce.)
+- None: To disable the port, select the None option. - Dual Single-Lines: If the port will be used for installing two single-line sets on an SLA, select this option. - Dual DID: If the port will be used for installing two DID trunks on an SLA, select this option. - Single-Line/DID: If the port will be used for installing one single-line set and one DID trunk on an SLA, select this option. - Keyset: This option is selected if the port will be used for installing a keyset that does not have a DSS/

+BLF Unit, will not be used as a serial port, and will not have a data device connection.
+(The keyset may have a PCDPM that is used only for off-hook voice announce.)